hsf-training/hsf-training-singularity-webpage/_episodes/02-running-containers.md

 ## Exiting a singularity image

-The `exit` command exits a singularity instance.
+The `exit` command (Control+d) exits a singularity instance.
 Note that when exiting from the singularity image all the running processes are killed (stopped).
+Changes saved into bound directories are preserved.
+By default anything else in the container is lost (we'll see later about writable images).

 ```bash
 Singularity> exit